enemonsieur/offis_repo/PROJECTS/fMRI data analysis/talk 5 - Preprocessing of fMRI data.md

 ### #realignment
 In which cases do we use #realignment
-	because heads movements can change the aligments of T2 images from each others whats the "thing" we need to align T-images? reference image how many parameters do we use and what are they
+	because heads movements can change the aligments of T2 images from each others After that we get the realignment parameters in a text file, with 6 colums 3 for translation , 3 for rotation whats the "thing" we need to align T-images? reference image how many parameters do we use and what are they